-The final part of our recommended new security stack is API security, which has been an official part of OWASP since 2019.
+Any modern security stack should include API security, which has been an official part of OWASP since 2019.
 APIs have become the de facto way for systems to interact, and as such are now a prime focus for hackers.
 Many companies already use tools like WAF protection, but those traditional tools won't catch API based attack vectors.
 In order to properly catch zero day attacks it's necessary to have specific API traffic inspection.